-Its ears must be cleaned and kept nice and dry to prevent any infections from forming.
-The hair around the face needs to be kept clean as well.
+Its ears must be cleaned and kept dry to prevent any infections from forming.
+The hair around the face needs to be kept clean too.
 Make sure that this dog gets at least a short walk every day.
-It does not need a lot of time out, but a little to keep it in shape.
+It only needs a little time to keep itself in shape.
 It sheds, so some vacuuming will be necessary in order to keep the hair around the house in control.

 As this breed is short-legged, it may be affected by degenerative disc diseases.
 It may also face health issues such as mammary cancer, autoimmune diseases, or hypothyroidism.